newrelic/grabby/README.md

 Grabby depends on a recent version of the New Relic Agent (3.9.1 or later) and any Rails application v2 or later.

-For more details, check out this quip doc: https://quip.com/tA39AH7cM8fK

 Install the gem.
 ```
 gem 'newrelic_grabby', git: 'git@github.com:newrelic/grabby.git'